 A Shift in Priorities

-Previously, prospective investors seeking long-term capital growth used to invest in mutual funds, investment trust, stocks, equities, and hedge funds.
+Previously, prospective investors seeking long-term capital growth used to invest in mutual funds, investment trusts, stocks, equities, and hedge funds.
 However, there seems to be a shift in their priorities.
 Land investments clearly show better average growth with less downside volatility.
 Previously only large institutional investors used to invest in land.
 Now, this exciting market is open to small investors too.

 The study of the supply and demand equation indicates high prospects for land investments.
-Let us equate land in respect to population explosion.
+Let us equate land with respect to population explosion.
 It is very clear that demand for land is much more than supply.
 Land prices are shooting up.
 So, it is clear why land has great investment potential.

 1. Population Influx - In 1981, the population in the UK was 56.2 million.
 It rose to 58.8 million in 2001, an increase of about 2.6 million residents in 20 years.
 And it is still increasing!

-2. Immigration – The government of UK grants entry to over 170,000 people per year, which accounts to over 60% of the annual population growth.
+2. Immigration – The government of the UK grants entry to over 170,000 people per year, which accounts for over 60% of the annual population growth.
 Within the next 20 years, therefore; at current rates of growth, the UK can expect to bring in at least an additional 3.4 million inhabitants.

-Here are some statistics given in a recent treasury report: The UK will need another 1.5 million homes, in the next 17 years.
+Here are some statistics are given in a recent treasury report: The UK will need another 1.5 million homes, in the next 17 years.
 The requirement in the city of London alone will be around 300,000!
 This is vis-à-vis the population influx and lack of affordable housing in the present scenario.

 What exactly is land banking?
 You start off by acquiring land in specific areas which is under development, with no planning consent.
 The planning consent is granted when urban expansion occurs and the land rises in value.
-You can expect a significant capital gain when the planning consent is granted.
-All these factors go hand-in-hand in making a land investment a risk free and high-gain long-term growth investment.
+You can expect a significant capital gain when planning consent is granted.
+All these factors go hand-in-hand in making a land investment a risk-free and high-gain long-term growth investment.